 Exam questions are based on the eBook: Research Methods: Functional Skills (2020; third edition).
-Given that the eBook has many slides embedded in the text, full sets of slides for lectures are not posted.
-Read the text and ask questions during lectures for clarity.
+Given that the eBook has many slides embedded in the text, full sets of slides for lectures are not posted prior to class.
+Read the text and ask questions during lectures.